 Nestled in a cul-de-sac & private cove enjoy 100 ft of deepwater shoreline w/expansive views from your private dock w/boat house and boat slip or from your spacious deck ...

 Grab a cup of coffee and watch the sun glow off the lake and shine into the kitchen as it rises!
 Enjoy this Beautiful and Open Home with an Amazing Year-Round Waterview!...

 One of a kind expansive sunset Lake Norman views at the south end of the lake.
 Convenient to Charlotte, this charming A frame also boasts a completely updated lake side g...

 House just appraised for $705,000!
 Must see this 2007/2008 RENOVATION!
 Located on .72 acres (2 lots/ room for pool).
 New HVAC (upper) in 2013.
 Gorgeous 4 " hickory floor...

 Listing courtesy of Allen Tate Lake Norman.

-Over 126' of Waterfront Shoreline on pristine Norman Colony Rd where new construction homes are up to $1.7m.
-Enjoy true lake living w/reverse floor plan - Kitchen in bs...
+HUGE PRICE REDUCTION!
+Over 126' of Waterfront Shoreline in prime Cornelius Location where new construction homes are up to $1.7M on same street.
+Enjoy true lake living...

 Listing courtesy of Keller Williams Lake Norman.